chen-assert/cccbd_web/Document/01_system_draft.md

 ## 4.3 Mobile-end

-This section introduces the mobile-end construction plan, as well as the technical details used to implement the mobile-end, and the fixes for the corresponding issues.
+This section introduces the mobile-end construction plan, as well as the technical details used to implement the mobile-end and the fixes for the corresponding issues.

 ### 4.3.1 Technical Overview